Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/03-operations-and-commands/README.md

-# Operations and Commands
+# 03 - Operations and Commands

 ## Purpose

-This section documents the AWS CLI commands used to validate identity, test S3 permissions, verify least-privilege remediation, test denied IAM actions, and confirm CloudTrail audit evidence.
+This section documents the AWS CLI commands used to validate identity, test baseline access, verify least-privilege remediation, test denied S3 and IAM actions, and confirm CloudTrail audit evidence.

-The goal was to test access from the perspective of the restricted IAM user, not from an administrator account.
+The goal was to test permissions from the perspective of the restricted IAM user, not from an administrator account.

 All commands were run using the dedicated AWS CLI profile: